ryada36/MovieTicketingSolution/README.md

 # MovieTicketingSolution
-A portal for online movie ticket booking
+A portal for online movie ticket booking.